 Roberta Kuriloff is a writer, author, speaker, community activist and former attorney.
 She has published Everything Special, Living Joy, prose and poems to inspire.
 Her book is about how we look at life: the glass half empty or half full.
 The name was inspired by Charlotte Joko Beck’s book Nothing Special, Living Zen.
+A short story she wrote, Unearthing Home, was published in the Spring 2020 issue of the Yellow Arrow Publishing Journal called “Home.”

 She presently is writing a work of narrative non-fiction about how, as a 39-year old city woman who barely used a hammer, she set out alone to build the home of her dreams in the Maine woods, designing and helping build it.